sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

      6. Version 2.x vs 3.x
      7. Organizations using Python
      8. Why is it used in Data Science?
-     9. Why is it preferred for Machine Learning and AI?
+     9. Why is it preferred for Machine Learning & AI?
-     10. Popular Libraries for Machine Learning and AI
+     10. Popular Libraries for Machine Learning & AI
-     11. Popular IDEs For Developers
+     11. Popular IDEs for Developers

 ## 002_Getting Started